-- CF1.4 Proposals for the dual use of educational facilities and playing fields that involve additional development will be considered against the following factors: - a. the physical and amenity impact of the proposed development upon operation of the existing use; - b. the physical and amenity impact of the proposed development on adjoining land users; and - c. the type and scale of mitigation works required to ensure that the proposal does not harm the amenity of adjoining land users, particularly existing residents. - 9.17 By allowing community and other groups to use education facilities and playing fields outside school hours it is possible to use land more efficiently and to make new or improved local facilities available in easily accessible locations.
+- CF1.4 Proposals for the dual use of educational facilities and playing fields that involve additional development will be considered against the following factors: - a. the physical and amenity impact of the proposed development upon operation of the existing use; - b. the physical and amenity impact of the proposed development on adjoining land users; and - c. the type and scale of mitigation works required to ensure that the proposal does not harm the amenity of adjoining land users, particularly existing residents.

+Planning permission for proposals involving the dual use of educational facilities and playing fields and which involve additional development will be granted, provided that the development would not have an unacceptable physical and amenity impact on both the existing users and users of adjoining land.

+9.17 By allowing community and other groups to use education facilities and playing fields outside school hours it is possible to use land more efficiently and to make new or improved local facilities available in easily accessible locations.
 It is important, however, that new development or more intensive use of existing facilities is not detrimental to local amenity, particularly in residential areas.
-An assessment against the above criteria may mean that proposed schemes will need to be amended to minimise any nuisance or disturbance, for example any floodlighting should be carefully located and shielded.
+An assessment against the above criteria this policy may mean that proposed schemes will need to be amended to minimise any nuisance or disturbance, for example any floodlighting should be carefully located and shielded.